 Vyser in-app purchases – $2.50/monthly, $10/yearly, or $40/lifetime.

-Upon subscribing for the ApowerMirror VIP account, you can mirror three Android devices at the same time.
+Upon subscribing to the ApowerMirror VIP account, you can mirror three Android devices at the same time.
 The paid membership also allows you to scribble and draw on the screen.

 I think the best feature is the Game Keyboard where you can map keyboard shortcuts for smoother Android functionality.
 ApowerMirror has more features than you can digest, but setting it up can be a really tough task.
 Anyway, let’s get right to it –